elBichon/brother_eye/README.md

 - [ ] For each picture, extract the dominant color
 - [ ] For the face picture make it go through a cnn to extract gender, age, facial emotion
 - [ ] Using tensorflow to grep some more information on the picture with built-in object detection
-- [ ] Using CNN to add points for pose estimation at specific parts of the whole picture for relationships classification *(experimental)*
+- [ ] Use the face picture to get the closest person in a dataset for person authentification

 ## Workflow:
 1. Connecting to the ip webcam through your local network